-Wambo has also been monitoring standing water levels and quality in a number of private bores since 2005.as well as a number of bores that are part of the United Colliery monitoring network.
+Wambo has also been monitoring standing water levels and quality in a number of private bores since 2005.as well as a number of bores that are part of the UWOCP monitoring network.

-At present there are 23 sites in the Wambo only groundwater monitoring network, supplemented by another 33 sites combined with United Wambo Open Cut.
-Vibrating wire piezometers (VWPs) have been installed to monitor water levels in the Permian measures at 14 Wambo sites and 18 United sites.
+At present there are 22 sites in the Wambo only groundwater monitoring network, supplemented by another 26 sites combined with United Wambo Open Cut.
+Vibrating wire piezometers (VWPs) have been installed to monitor water levels in the Permian measures at 23 Wambo sites and 15 United Wambo Open Cut sites.
 These piezometers are downloaded on a quarterly basis.
 Further information is provided in the WMProg.

 Recent additions to the groundwater monitoring network have focused on increasing data availability for groundwater systems and key receptors near to current and future areas of active Wambo mining operations.
-These mine areas include South Bates Extension Underground Mine, open cut mining in the West Montrose pit, the approved South Wambo Underground Mine, as well as additional monitoring near mine water storage locations.
+These mine areas include South Bates Extension Underground Mine, the approved South Wambo Underground Mine, as well as additional monitoring near mine water storage locations.

-Since December 2017, 3 separate investigative drilling programs have been undertaken in the North Wambo Creek alluvium, upstream of the North Wambo Creek Diversion, providing baseline data and an increased understanding of the groundwater conditions within the North Wambo Creek alluvium that will be undermined by South Bates Extension Underground Mine longwalls.
-These studies completed 33 investigative drill holes, of which, 13 have been converted in to alluvial (11) and weathered Permian (2) monitoring bores (refer to GW23 to GW35).
-A paired monitoring site has also been installed at GW36 (In-stream 4), near to the River Oak vegetation community identified as a likely GDE, to target both alluvial and weathered Permian strata.
-Continuous groundwater level loggers have recently been installed at two (2) sites to capture changes in groundwater level within the North Wambo Creek alluvium associated with intense weather events and periods of flow in North Wambo Creek.
+Since December 2017, four separate investigative drilling programs have been undertaken in the North Wambo Creek alluvium, upstream of the North Wambo Creek Diversion, providing baseline data and an increased understanding of the groundwater conditions within the North Wambo Creek alluvium that will be undermined by South Bates Extension Underground Mine longwalls.
+These studies completed 36 investigative drill holes, of which, 15 were converted in to alluvial (119) and weathered Permian (2) monitoring bores (refer to GW23 to GW36 and SBX\GW02a).
+Monitoring bores, GW27 and GW28 were located within the wider stream bed alluvium of upper North Wambo Creek.
+Flooding destroyed these bores in June 2022.
+They were not replaced as the proposed change to the South Bates Extension Mine plan sees mining move away from North Wambo Creek to the north west.
+The paired monitoring site installed at GW36 (In-stream 4), continues to collect data from both alluvial and weathered Permain strata near to the River Oak vegetation community identified as a likely GDE.
+Continuous groundwater level loggers are installed at four (24) sites to capture changes in groundwater level within the North Wambo Creek alluvium and underlying Permian strata associated with intense weather events and periods of flow in North Wambo Creek (GW35, GW36a, GW36b, SBX GW02a).
 The new holes complement the historically monitored GW16 and GW17.
-VWP P317 was established in January 2018 and augmented with United monitoring bore UG139 to monitor depressurisation above South Bates Extension.
+VWP P317 was established in January 2018 and augmented with United Wambo Open Cut monitoring bore UG139 to monitor depressurisation above South Bates Extension.

-In late 2017, early 2018 and early 2020, additional monitoring locations (P316, P316a,b,c and P319) were established adjacent to South Wambo Dam to supplement shallow piezometers P114 and P116 (as requested by DPIE Water).
+In late 2017, early 2018 and early 2020, additional monitoring locations (P316, P316a,b,c and P319) were established adjacent to South Wambo Dam to supplement shallow piezometers P114 and P116 (as requested by DPE Water).
 VWPs were installed at P316 and P319 within regolith, overburden and the target seams of Homestead (Whybrow Seam) and North Wambo Underground (Wambo Seam) mining operations.
 These VWPs enable monitoring of recovery within and above the strata targeted by mining below South Wambo Dam and Wambo Creek alluvium.
 P316a,b,c was installed as a nested standpipe monitoring location, targeting the same strata as the upper three (3) sensors of P316, enabling validation of the VWP outputs and ongoing collection of water quality samples.
+Following the recommissioning of South Wambo Dam in 2023/24, two additional monitoring bores will be constructed on the southeastern side of the dam (proposed GW38 and GW39).